PureVPN Review [Updated July 2020]: Is it safe and secure?

-That said, while there’s a lot to love about this VPN, there are still a few annoying issues that need to be fixed.
+That said, while there’s a lot to praise about this VPN, there are still a few annoying issues that need to be fixed.

 To be honest, the last time I wrote on PureVPN review, I found their service to be absolutely terrible.
 However, they’ve certainly come a long way since then.